PLOS/ambraproject/Quickstart-Guide.md

 #### Wombat
 Wombat requires it's own configuration file placed in the configuration directory: `wombat.yaml` ([example](https://plos.github.io/ambraproject/example/wombat.yaml)).
 It has some required fields.
-The `path` variable must have an actual path, don't use $HOME.

 Wombat can be themed and will not start without having a theme installed.
 Create the theme by downloading and extracting the following archive [`themes.tar.gz`](https://plos.github.io/ambraproject/example/themes.tar.gz).